Yorkshire Pudding Self Raising Flour

 Instructions

-- Put 1 tablespoon of oil into 4 of the holes and heat it up in your preheated oven for a couple of minutes until the oil is very hot.
+- Put 1 tablespoon of oil into 4 of the holes and heat it in your preheated oven for a couple of minutes until the oil is very hot.

 Quite a change from my usual sad little disks.